RobotLocomotion/drake/drake/doc/developers.rst

 officially supports.
 Supported configurations are tested in continuous integration.
 All other configurations are provided on a best-effort basis.

-The "Unix Makefiles" and "Ninja" CMake generators are supported.
+For CMake builds, the "Unix Makefiles" and "Ninja" CMake generators are supported.

-The supported version of MATLAB is R2015b.
+For CMake builds, the supported version of MATLAB is R2015b.

+For CMake builds,
-In CMake, minimal configuration is defined as the minimal required externals from the superbuild.
+minimal configuration is defined as the minimal required externals from the superbuild.
 This is configured by turning off all externals using ``ccmake`` or ``cmake-gui`` except for ``WITH_EIGEN``, ``WITH_GOOGLETEST``, and  ``WITH_GFLAGS``, which should be set to ``ON``.

-An incomplete but rapidly growing subset of Drake and Drake's externals is supported on Bazel.
+Almost all of Drake and Drake's externals are supported on Bazel.
 "Superbuild Deps" are not meaningful in the context of Bazel, since there is no configurable superbuild.
 MATLAB is not supported on Bazel, and there are no plans to add support.